-- Note: When you connect your Stadia Controller to your mobile device, or link to it wirelessly, you'll be able to hear and respond to in-game voice chat when you connect a headset to your phone, but you won't be able to speak to others with your mobile device or headset.
+- Note: When you connect your Stadia Controller to your Android mobile device, or link to your device wirelessly, you'll be able to hear and respond to in-game voice chat when you connect a headset to your phone, but you won't be able to speak to others with your mobile device or headset.

 - The DualShock 4 Controller also supports audio input and output via a headset connected to the 3.5mm audio jack.
 For all other supported controllers, including mouse and keyboard, headsets must be connected directly to the computer or phone for audio input and output.

 - Charge the Stadia Controller's battery by using a USB-C cable to plug it into a power adapter or a USB port on a computer.

 - Use a USB-C cable to connect the Stadia Controller to a computer or compatible phone for wired play.

 - To charge your Stadia Controller during wireless game play on Chromecast Ultra, turn your controller on and link to a screen, then plug it into a power adapter or your a computer's USB port.
 To charge your controller during wireless gameplay on your computer or mobile device, plug it into a power adapter.

 - Plug a USB headset into the USB-C port on your controller for game audio and voice chat.

 - Libratone Q Adapt USB-C Earphones are not compatible with the Stadia Controller.